Home/Library/Revenue Website Pricing Model

 Keeping content structured for LLM extraction as AI search behavior and retrieval patterns evolve.

 The labor being replaced is ongoing labor.
 A specialist team produces output every month.
-A revenue website architecture engagement produces the same output - but at a fraction of the cost and without the management overhead of a specialist team.
+A revenue website system produces the same output — but at a fraction of the cost and without the management overhead of a specialist team.
+The $650/month price reflects continuous operation, not a one-time delivery.

 The Correct Pricing Calculation